Michigan Matters: “Help Wanted!” Growing Woe for Business

 Holman, who served as Small Business Advocate for the state of Michigan in 2006 and is an entrepreneur, talked about what else businesses were seeing for 2021 and beyond.

 Then Detroit native Samia Gore, founder of Body Complete RX, appeared with Cain to discuss her growing health product company.
-They are being sold at the Vitamin Shoppe nationally.READ MORE: ZZ Top Bassist Dusty Hill Dies In His Sleep At 72
+They are being sold at the Vitamin Shoppe nationally.READ MORE: Here's A Look At Weekend Construction Happening In Metro Detroit

 Gore, a mom of four, talked about starting her company as she tried to eat and live healthier following the birth of her children.
 She couldn’t find products that worked, so she created them and her company was off and running.